 Here are Signs of Narcissistic Abuse:

 2. Gaslighting by making you disbelieve your reality or making you feel like you’re crazy or forgetful.
 I had to keep screenshots of texts or my ex would deny entire conversations and tell me that I was crazy and delusional.

 3. Sabotaging your friendships or other relationships.
 Making it difficult to do your job.
 Getting jealous of your accomplishments.

 My ex was jealous of one of my friendships so she slept with that person while we were together and told me the next day while I was hanging out with them.

 4. Making you the enemy for having feelings and reactions.
 If they do something that upsets you – it’s your fault.
 Either you’re stupid for being upset or they did the thing that upset you because you deserved it.

 Emotional blackmail like threats to hurt themselves, blaming you for things in their life that you have no control over.
 Telling you that if you don’t do something for them something bad will happen to them and it will be your fault.

-Check out the rest of Self-Care for Breakups: Healing from Toxic, Abusive, and Codependent Relationships for journaling prompts on narcissistic relationships as well as self-care tips for
+Check out the rest of in Self-Care for Breakups: Healing from Toxic, Abusive, and Codependent Relationships for journaling prompts, self-care tips, suggestions, and more.